Last updated on April 16, 2025

 MORE: YouTheEntrepreneur Basic Marketing Concepts Series – Customer Relationship Management

 While this isn’t just about social media, it’s important to realize one major point that causes so many food trucks to fold.
-A CRM strategy also involves anticipating and gathering customer experiences –and fixing them, preferably before problems occur.
+A CRM strategy also involves anticipating and gathering customer experiences—and fixing them, preferably before problems occur.
+Paying attention to how customers feel at every touchpoint, both online and in person, can make the difference between a one-time visitor and a loyal fan.

 3.)
 Engage!

-Engagement on social media isn’t just a way of understanding what your customers want.
-And it can be a way to flesh out your branding and help you make a real connection with customers.
+Engagement on social media isn’t just about understanding what your customers want.
+It can also flesh out your branding and help you connect with customers.

 While simply posting your scheduled routes and the day’s specials might be enough to get you all the customers you really need, a little effort can increase the multiplier effect social media platforms can have on your business.
 Even a simple question about what people are doing on a Saturday night can provide a way of helping your customers connect better with your brand.